AI Implementation Challenges: Overcoming Key Obstacles for Success

 Data Privacy During Prediction

 Ensuring privacy extends beyond training.
-AI models that make predictions, such as customer churn forecasts, must safeguard user data and only reveal insights with explicit permissions.
+AI models that make predictions, such as customer churn forecasts, must safeguard user data and only share outputs with explicit permissions.

 Model Drift and Maintenance